×

 If you are thinking about moving to Puerto Vallarta, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "Much lower.
 I moved here from New York where my rent was close to 3,000 USD for a loft.
 My rent now is around 700 USD for a very nice 1 bedroom.
 Inland, apartments start at $100-$300 USD for decent apartments.
 To be near the beach however, expect to pay no less than $600 for something decent, and around $1000 for something really nice.
 Utilities are unpredictable but inexpensive for the most part.
 I work for InsidePV.com so I have at least 2 computers running all day, and occasionally run the air conditioner.
 This runs me about $35 USD per month.
-If I run the air conditioner regularly, the bill can easily jump to double or triple," explained one foreigner living in Puerto Vallarta, Mexico.
+If I run the air conditioner regularly, the bill can easily jump to double or triple," said one person in Puerto Vallarta.

 Should I buy or rent a home in Puerto Vallarta?